 First, the Amazon Prime Rewards Visa Signature card is a Chase Bank credit card.
 Therefore, regardless of your credit; if you have acquired 5 new accounts in a 24 month period, you will be denied for this card.
 Research Chase Bank 5 new cards 24 month period rule

-A score of 640 or higher is the credit score needed for the Amazon Store Card.
+The Amazon.com Store Card credit score requirement is 640 or higher; this means that you need at least fair credit to get this card.
 The better your credit score is, the higher your approval odds will be.
-Keep in mind that they will also look at your income, past delinquencies (if any), credit utilization, employment status, etc. when making a decision on your application.… read full answer
+Keep in mind that they will also look at your credit history, your income, and any debts you might have when making a decision on your application.… read full answer

 If you’re looking for a card that can be used for anything, the Credit One Bank® Visa® Credit Card is your best bet.
 You can get approved for it with bad credit.
 It offers a $300 starting spending limit.
 And you can use it wherever Visa is accepted.